 Students who are offered a position in our program are asked to accept/reject the offer by April 15th.
-A response can be made directly to the Graduate Coordinators with a cc to the Research Administrative Assistant.
-Students who a.
-M.Sc. in Psychiatry Research
+A response can be made directly to the Graduate Coordinators with a cc to the Research Coordinator.
+Students who accept a position are required to pay a non-refundable deposit which will be credited against the tuition and fees due in the Fall term.